bheap/scala-silk/README.md

 Most sites have at least one template, with a design including headers, footers, navigation etc.  This is where we start.
 Under synapse-sample-site/template there is a default template prepared for you called 'default.html'.
 As indicated by its extension and mime-type this template is for html views.

-Do whatever you like in here as long as it is valid xhtml *and* contains a div tag with id 'synapse:template'.
+Do whatever you like in here as long as it is valid xhtml *and* contains a div tag with id 'synapse-template'.

 The content of your individual views will be written into this div tag by our template mix in tool.